KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 *The above code is an excerpt from openxr/openxr.h*

+Copy the following code into the ``GetEnvironmentBlendModes()`` method:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp
 	:start-after: XR_DOCS_TAG_BEGIN_GetEnvironmentBlendModes
 	:end-before: XR_DOCS_TAG_END_GetEnvironmentBlendModes
 	:dedent: 4

-We enumerate the environment blend modes as shown above.
-This function take a pointer to the first element in an array of ``XrEnvironmentBlendMode`` s as multiple environment blend modes could be available to the system.
-The runtime will return the array ordered by its preference for the system.
-After we enumerate all the ``XrEnvironmentBlendMode`` s, we pick the first one as an absolute default, then we loop through all our ``m_environmentBlendModes`` to try and find it in ``m_environmentBlendModes``, which was just filled by OpenXR.
+We enumerated the environment blend modes as shown above.
+This function took a pointer to the first element in an array of ``XrEnvironmentBlendMode`` s as multiple environment blend modes could be available to the system.
+The runtime returned an array ordered by its preference for the system.
+After we enumerated all the ``XrEnvironmentBlendMode`` s, we picked the first one as an absolute default, then we looped through all of our ``m_applicationEnvironmentBlendModes`` to try and find our ``m_environmentBlendModes``.

 3.2.2 xrCreateReferenceSpace
 ============================